Germany: US military plane crashes near Trier | DW | 08.10.2019

 The cause of the crash is as yet unclear.
 The pilot was engaged in a routine training flight.

-A large amount of jet fuel is said to have spilled out at the site of the crash.
+A large amount of kerosene is said to have spilled out at the site of the crash.
 Police have cordoned off the area.

 The US Air Force reports that a board of officers will investigate the cause of the accident.